WebThingsIO/docs/README.md

 You should then be able to access the docs at http://127.0.0.1:8000/ and they will live reload as you edit the markdown files.

+To deploy the documentation to GitHub Pages:

+`$ mkdocs gh-deploy`

 See the [MkDocs user guide](https://www.mkdocs.org/user-guide/) for more.